bellaudeh/Domestic-violence-cases-against-women-in-Nigeria_Sql_project/README.md

 **4. Collaboration with local organization** Collaboration with local NGOs and community organizations can ensure that resources are effectively distributed and tailored to the specific needs of victims.
 Encourage partnerships between government bodies and civil society to provide comprehensive support networks for affected women.
+## Author-Honeybell Udeh
+The project is part of my portfolio, showing the SQL skills essential for a data analyst role.
+If you have  any question or feedback, feel free to contact me! 😄